A new approach to rational stable parametrized homotopy theory: Introduction

 This relationship is made precise in Definition \ref{calker}, by an adjunction

-in which the ``fiber'' functor $\calker$ sends each retractive cdgl to the fibre of its projection over $L$ while the left adjoint $\libc_L$ assigns to a complete $\compul$-module $R$, the retractive cdgl whose fibre over $L$ is the (complete) free Lie algebra generated by $R$.
+in which the ``fiber'' functor $\calker$ sends each retractive cdgl to the fiber of its projection over $L$ while the left adjoint $\libc_L$ assigns to a complete $\compul$-module $R$, the retractive cdgl whose fiber over $L$ is the (complete) free Lie algebra generated by $R$.

-On $\cdgmul$, suspension and desuspension define mutually inverse endofunctors, forming a suitable framework to develop its stabilization. in the sense of Hovey.
+On $\cdgmul$, suspension and desuspension define mutually inverse endofunctors, forming a suitable framework to develop its stabilization in the sense of Hovey.
 However, to connect the stable model category of $\compul$-spectra with that of $L$-spectra we need to restrict at this stage to the connected setting: $L$ itself is assumed connected and we consider only connected $\compul$-modules.
 This restriction, harmless in the stable category, ensures the detection of weak equivalences by both functors involved, see Theorem \ref{mainmod}, and the natural characterization of stable equivalences of $\compul$-modules, given in Proposition \ref{homomodes}, in terms of their stable homology.
 All of that is needed to prove (see Theorem \ref{segundo}):

 \begin{introthm} The Quillen pair

 prolongs to a Quillen equivalence

 \end{introthm}